Midnighter84/yt-summaries/README.md

 - **AI-Powered Summarization**: Generates a summary of the transcription using the Gemini API, saving it as both a Markdown file and a styled, mobile-responsive HTML file that includes video metadata for easy and readable viewing.
 - **Caching**: Caches audio files, transcriptions, and summaries (both Markdown and HTML) to avoid re-processing the same video.
 - **Configurable Prompts**: Allows using custom prompts for the summarization.
-- **Abstracted Storage**: Filesystem access is abstracted to allow for future expansion to cloud storage.
+- **Abstracted Storage**: Supports both local filesystem and Firebase Storage for storing and caching all data, including audio, transcripts, summaries, and metadata.

 ## Project Structure

 - `main.py`: The main entry point for running the summarizer.
 - `core.py`: Contains the core logic for downloading, transcribing, and summarizing.
+- `storage_interface.py`: Defines the interface for storage implementations.
-- `storage.py`: Handles saving and loading of files (audio, transcripts, summaries, and metadata).
+- `storage.py`: Contains `LocalStorage` and `FirebaseStorage` implementations.
 - `html_generator.py`: Contains the logic for generating the styled HTML summary pages.
 - `data/`: The default directory for storing cached files, including:
     - `audio/`: Downloaded audio files.